 Economics (M.A.)

-The Master’s in Economics program requires 30 credits of coursework (10 classes) and the passing of a comprehensive exam.
+The master's in economics program requires 30 credits of coursework (10 classes) and the passing of a capstone project course.
 Full-time students usually complete the M.A. within a 12-month period.
-Classes are offered in the evenings at 5:30 p.m. and 7:30 p.m. at Fordham University Rose Hill campus.
-M.A. candidates must maintain a 3.0 [B] average in their course work.
+Classes are offered in the evenings at 5:30 p.m. and 7:30 p.m. at Fordham University's Rose Hill campus.
+M.A. candidates must maintain a 3.0 (B) average in their course work.

 Prerequisites

-An undergraduate degree in a field emphasizing economics and/or quantitative skills is expected, such as a degree in economics or international political economy, or a degree in math, finance, psychology, computer science, or business with a minor in economics.
-The following courses or equivalent should be taken prior to beginning the M.A. in Economics program:
+An undergraduate degree in a field emphasizing economics and/or quantitative skills—such as a degree in economics or international political economy; or a degree in math, finance, psychology, computer science, or business with a minor in economics—is expected.
+The following courses or equivalent should be taken prior to beginning the M.A. in economics program:

 - Intermediate-Level Macroeconomics and Microeconomics